-GENTS wanted to sell Cary's Patent ing satisfactory references, a liberal salary and expenses will be paid.
-The article is needed by very farmer and mechanic in the country, and will meet with ready sale For particulars Address J C CARY, Patentee tiotels.
+A GENTS wanted to sell Cary's Patent Cap and Breast Lantern.
+To those furnish ng satisfactory references, a liberal salary and expenses will be paid.
+The article is needed by every farmer and mechanic in the country, and will meet with ready sale.
+For particulars Address J C CARY, Patentee hotels,